LukeClancy/dynamic-records-meritfront/README.md

 #### has_association?(*args)

-accepts a list, checks if the model contains those associations
+accepts a list of association names, checks if the model has those associations

 <details><summary>example usage</summary>
 Check if object is a votable class